waiee/Music-Type-Prediction/README.md

 My first machine learning project! :smile:

 In this simple project, I will predict the best type of music based on gender and age.
-The data wiil be music.csv.
+The data will be music.csv.

 __The head of music.csv:__